 In Illinois, child support and spousal support or maintenance are normally straightforward.
 A formula that accounts for things like the proportional income of both parents, the parenting timeshare plan, and the children’s special needs usually determines the child support obligation.
 Alimony is often controlled by the income disparity between the spouses and the length of the marriage.

 Property division is different.
 Illinois law requires property divisions to be equitable.
 That is not necessarily the same thing as equal.
 Some factors to consider include the standard of living during the marriage, relative earning potential of each spouse, and noneconomic contributions to the relationship.

 Classifying property could be an issue, as well.
 There is not always a clear distinction between marital and nonmarital property.
 For example, Husband might use money from his paycheck (marital asset) to make the payments on a car he bought before the marriage (nonmarital asset).

 Reach Out to a Compassionate Attorney

 A judge cannot deny your divorce, but a judge can materially alter its terms.
-For a free consultation with an experienced family law attorney in Chicago, contact Delaney Heckman, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.